-Effective September 2016, 2017, 2018, and 2019, employees will pay an additional 3.50%, 3.49%, 2.00%, and 0.54% in employee retirement contributions, respectively, increasing their employee contributions depending on age of entry.
+Effective September 2016, 2017, 2018, and 2019, employees paid an additional 3.50%, 3.49%, 2.00%, and 0.54% in employee retirement contributions, respectively, increasing their employee contributions depending on age of entry.
+Thereafter, these employees will pay any subsequent increases in the employee retirement contributions.
 Employee rates from the most recent actuarial valuation are footnoted on Page 3.
 Employees hired on or after January 1, 2013, when PEPRA was enacted will continue to be subject to PEPRA requirements of 50% of normal cost for employee retirement contributions, which vary based on age of entry.